jamesr1775/esports-epics/README.md

 -[1] Obtained the javascript for confirming the passwords match from [jsfiddle](http://jsfiddle.net/SirusDoma/ayf832td/).
 -[2] Needed a larger input box for the description field for submitting an event.
 Got information from [w3schools](https://www.w3schools.com/tags/tag_textarea.asp).
 -[3] Wanted to have a youtube video in a modal using bootstrap.
 Bootstrap documentation pointed to [stackoverflow](https://stackoverflow.com/questions/18622508/bootstrap-3-and-youtube-in-modal).
 Had issues with using both bootstrap and materialize so cut out bootstrap but used the data- tag from this page idea to pass the src url to the iframe.
+-[4] Wanted to hide the flashed images after a certain delay.
+Obtained the information from [stackoverflow](https://stackoverflow.com/questions/31176402/how-to-hide-flash-message-after-few-seconds)